Brad Pitt: Early life

-William Bradley Pitt was born on December 18, 1963, in Shawnee, Oklahoma, to William Alvin Pitt, the proprietor of a trucking company, and Jane Etta (née Hillhouse; 1940–2025), a school counselor.
-The family soon moved to Springfield, Missouri, where he lived together with his younger siblings, Doug Pitt (born 1966) and Julie Neal (née Pitt) (born 1969).
+William Bradley Pitt was born on December 18, 1963, in Shawnee, Oklahoma, to William Alvin Pitt, the proprietor of a trucking company, and Jane Etta (1940–2025), a school counselor.
+The family soon moved to Springfield, Missouri, where Pitt lived with his younger siblings, Doug Pitt (born 1966) and Julie Neal (born 1969).
 Born into a conservative Christian household, he was raised as Southern Baptist and later "oscillate[d] between agnosticism and atheism".
-He later reconciled his belief in spirituality.
-Pitt has described Springfield as "Mark Twain country, Jesse James country", having grown up with "a lot of hills, a lot of lakes".
+He later returned to a belief "that we're all connected".

 Pitt attended Kickapoo High School, where he was a member of the golf, swimming, and tennis teams.
 He participated in the school's Key and Forensics clubs, in school debates, and in musicals.
-Following his graduation from high school, Pitt enrolled in the University of Missouri in 1982, majoring in journalism with a focus on advertising.
+Pitt enrolled at the University of Missouri in 1982, majoring in journalism with a focus on advertising.
 As graduation approached, Pitt did not feel ready to settle down.
-He loved films—"a portal into different worlds for me"—and, since films were not made in Missouri, he decided to go to where they were made.
-Two weeks short of completing the coursework for a degree, Pitt left the university and moved to Los Angeles, where he took acting lessons and worked odd jobs.
+He loved films, and since films were not made in Missouri, he decided to go to where they were made.
+Two weeks before completing the coursework for a degree, Pitt left the university and moved to Los Angeles, where he took acting lessons and worked odd jobs.
 He has named Gary Oldman, Sean Penn, and Mickey Rourke as his early acting heroes.